Union Presbyterian Seminary welcomes international students who plan to serve the global church.

 - Documented endorsement of their denomination or other church agency.

-- English Language Proficiency: International students who do not speak, write, or read English as their first language are required to submit scores from the four sections of the internet-based Test of English as a Foreign Language (TOEFL iBT).
+- English Language Proficiency: International applicants who do not speak, write, or read English as their first language are required to submit current scores from the four sections of the internet-based Test of English as a Foreign Language (TOEFL iBT).
 Scores from the paper-based test will no longer be accepted.
-Applicants must achieve a minimum of 20 on each section of the iBT.
-Those who have completed four years of bachelor’s or higher level of study in an institution where English is the primary language of study may request an exemption from the Director of Admissions.
+Applicants must achieve a minimum of 20 on each section of the TOEFL iBT in order to be considered for admission.
+We will not accept IELTS scores in lieu of TOEFL iBT scores.
 Test information is available from Educational Testing Services at www.ets.org.
+Those who have completed four years of bachelor’s or higher level of study in an institution in the United States of America may request an exemption from the Director of Admissions.

-- Interview: An interview with a member of the faculty is required.
-Once we have received your completed application and your TOEFL scores, we will help you to schedule it.
+- Interviews: Interviews with both a member of the faculty, and a member of admissions, are required.
+If you are applying for the Th.M. program, an interview with both the Director of Graduate Studies, and a (the) member of the faculty with whom you wish to study, are required.
+Once we have received your completed application and your TOEFL scores, we will help you to schedule them.
 There are three ways in which you may interview: in person on either campus, by Skype, or by phone.
-Please contact Tanya Wineland, Admissions Outreach Coordinator, at 804.278.4221 or by email at email@example.com to arrange your interview.
+Please contact Tanya Wineland, Admissions Assistant, at 804.278.4221 or by email at email@example.com to arrange your interview.

-$30,873 single student 12-month budget for tuition, books, and living expenses if living on campus.
+$34,893 single student 11-month budget for tuition, books, and living expenses if living on campus.
+International health insurance rates vary and are not included in this figure.

-$38,837 married students with no children 12-month budget for tuition, books, and living expenses if living on campus.
+$37,368 married students with no children 11-month budget for tuition, books, and living expenses if living on campus.
+International health insurance rates vary and are not included in this figure.

 Students who are admitted and qualified for need-based financial aid receive funds to pay up to 75% of tuition.
 Particularly well-qualified international students may receive aid in the form of merit scholarships.
 However, international students who accept merit-based scholarships are not eligible for institutional need-based aid.
 Financial aid will not cover travel or living expenses.